-- 1. School uniform skirts - 2.
-Button-down solid colored oxford blouses (white or pastel colors). - OR - 3.
-Navy blue slacks with belt (plain navy, brown or black leather or cloth).
+- I. School uniform skirts - 2.
+Button-down solid colored oxford blouses (white or pastel colors).

+-OR-

+- 3. Navy blue slacks.
+A belt (plain navy, black or brown leather or cloth) is to be worn with all slacks.
 Slacks can be worn with button-down oxford blouses (white or pastel colors).
-No cargo pants. - 4.
-Solid navy or white socks covering the ankle bone (no logos or decorations), knee highs, or tights.
+No cargo pants or cords. - 4.
+Solid navy or white socks covering three inches above the ankle bone (no logos or decorations), knee highs, or tights.
 Navy blue ankle length leggings.
-No sports socks. - 5.
-Solid black or brown non-scuff tie shoe or loafer.
-All shoes must be cut below the ankle.
-The Saint Ursula School navy blue, crew neck, V-neck, or cardigan sweater with the school name embroidered on it. - 6.
-Saint Ursula School crew neck embroidered sweatshirt and may be worn in place of the sweater.
+No sports socks.
+No pajama pants. - 5.
+The Saint Ursula School navy blue, crew neck, V-neck, fleece pullover, or cardigan sweater with the school name embroidered on it. - 6.
+Saint Ursula School crew neck embroidered sweatshirt or 1⁄2 zip, St. Ursula embroidered fleece.
+Both may be worn in place of the sweater.